Wrent/java-funkytional/slides/slides.md

 ---

-# Doing too much in a single lambda
+# Don't do too much in a single lambda

  - basically functions which can be passed as parameter
  - multiple ways of writing lambdas